robert-westenberger/knowledgebase/web-development/react/rendering.md

 The three above APIs use shallow equality when doing comparisons.
 So, nested object's will be determined as different, even if they are identical objects.

 ## How New Props References Affect Render Optimizaitons
-Since react uses **shallow equality**, passing new objects to a child will cause the child to rerender every time because `===` compares reference, even if the contents haev not changed.
+Since react uses **shallow equality**, passing new objects to a child will cause the child to rerender every time because `===` compares reference, even if the contents have not changed.